All Episodes

 No, I did not do that.

-Hollywood, they have their arm guards, you know, politicians have their arm guards, but you forget it.
+You know, politicians have their armed guards, but you forget it.

 Good luck.

-Now, the USCCA has a free, that's right, free, critical self-defense survival guide, and you'll finally learn, God forbid, what to do if you ever find yourself in a situation like this, knowing exactly what to say or not say at that moment is critical.
+And you'll finally learn, God forbid, what to do if you ever find yourself in a situation like this.

-Just text the word free, F-R-E-E to 8722, and as an added bonus, you're gonna hear true stories of survival.
+Just text the word free, F-R-E-E to 87222.

-They have a brand new shocking true stories of self-defense audiobook.
+They have a brand new shocking True Stories of Self-Defense audio book.

 That's free too.

-Three life-saving tools, the true stories of self-defense audiobook, then the critical self-defense survival guide and the deadly force checklist, and all you have to do, it's 100% free, only available till April the 12th.
+And all you have to do, it's 100% free, only available till April the 12th.

-Text the word free to 872, and it's all from our friends at the USCCA.
+And it's all from our friends at the USCCA.

-I know I can't mention everybody because I leave people out and they get mad at me.
+I can't mention everybody because I leave people out and they get mad at me.

-It's not by design I'm, you know, this is an ad-libbed extemporaneous show.
+This is an ad-libbed extemporaneous show.

-And we'll also hear from Carter Page and Don Jr. today and and Greg Jarrett and David Schoen.
+And we'll also hear from Carter Page and Don Jr. today and Greg Jarrett and David Schoen.

 But where do we go from here?

-How do we hold the single most corrupt news media accountable when you have entire networks now for years that have lied second after second, every second of every minute of every hour of every 24 hour day of every seven-day week for years.
+How do we hold the single most corrupt news media accountable when you have entire networks now for years that have lied second after second, every second, of every minute of every hour of every 24-hour day of every seven-day week for years?

 We're going, we are literally going to expose them one by one.